meta-logic/coq-ll/README.md

 ## Getting Started

-The project was tested in Coq 8.7.
+The project was tested in Coq 8.10.
 No extra library is needed for compilation.

 There are two main directories

  - PLL : Formalizing propositional linear logic.
  - FOLL : Formalizing first order linear logic.

- In both directories, the source files can be compiles with
+ In both directories, the source files can be compiled with

 ```
 make
 ```

-and HTML documentation can be generated with
+and the HTML documentation can be generated with

 ```
 make html